Home

 The advent of many transwomen marrying at a reproductive age and seeking to be a mother has resulted in an increasing number adopting a baby via a surrogate mother.
 Some stealth transwoman (and occassionally non-stealth) then simulate the pregnancy for the whole nine months, trying to avoid the embarrassment of admitting to using a surrogate.
 There are now enough instances of this that there are companies that specialise in providing high-quality fake silicone pregnancy belly's, originally intended for actors they have discovered an additional market with both cis- and transwomen.
 At the higher end these are custom manufactured at prices starting from $/£300 for a perfect fit and skin colour match, with a replacement of increased size required every month.
 At the low-end, false pregnancy belly's can be purchased on-line for under £/$50.

-Transwoman With Own Children
+Transwoman with Own Children

 As the age of transition increases then the likelihood of children increases.
 A western man is statistially likely to have fathered one child when by age 29.5.
 Studies and circumstancial evdence suggests that MTF transwomen who transition in their 30's or older, are as likely to have been married and had children as any men of their age.